 - 3 ml and above might be OK for those with high tolerances, but you are much more likely to pass out and fall into unconsciousness, coma, and die

 - The effects of G are likely to differ depending on your weight, size, metabolism, what you've eaten, and any other drugs you have taken

 Drinking G with soft drinks

-- A dose of G is usually taken with a soft drink like coke or orange juice to mask the taste.
+- A dose of G is usually taken with a soft drink like cranberry or orange juice to mask the taste.
 Some flavours work better than others

 - Used glasses should be rinsed out properly first

 - Only drink from a glass you prepared or given to you by someone you know and trust

 - Drinking G straight from the bottle (neat/ unmixed) is highly dangerous and can cause damage to your teeth, mouth, throat and stomach

 Timings and keeping a record of dose amounts and when they are taken